2017 Photos 2017 Results

 However, riding back to downtown Gunnison on the pavement is mandatory but untimed (continue reading for further details).

 For 2017, the timed portion of all races will be completed at the Hartman Rocks base area.
 However, by rule, you must pedal your bike back to downtown Gunnison and check in at the symbolic finish line there.
 This section is untimed so you can take your time, even stopping by your campsite or hotel room first to shower, shave or to paint your toenails.
 Do make it back downtown, however, and check in with race staff.
 Growler finishers will get a finishers award.
-You’ll also get your meal voucher for the Great Growler Food Court, New Belgium after party and awards presentation, all taking place where you started in downtown Gunnison.
+You’ll also get your meal voucher for the Great Growler Food Court, and beverages at the High Alpine Brewing Company, all taking place where you started in downtown Gunnison.

 IF YOU DNF IN ANY RACE, PLEASE ALERT A COURSE VOLUNTEER OR RACE ORGANIZATION MEMBER MAKING SURE THEY GET YOUR BIB NUMBER.
 THANKS!

 The Half, Sunday’s Half and the Full-Growlers, all start and finish in downtown Gunnison at IOOF Park (AKA, race HQ) on the NE corner of Main and Virginia.
 That makes for about 5 miles of dead flat pavement, 2.5 at the beginning and 2.5 at the end.
 Total distances are about 40 miles for the Half-Growler and 69 miles for the Full-Growler.
 The start on the pavement is neutral behind law enforcement and may be slow or fast.
 SEE ABOVE FOR A DESCRIPTION OF HOW THE GROWLER WILL FINISH.

 Please, no parking on Main St. or in the first block on either side of Main St. These are two-hour parking spots and you will be ticketed and possibly towed.
 There’s plenty of street parking adjacent to the finish that’s just one block or more off of Main St. A great parking lot is two blocks west of the start across the street from the post office and there’s a ton of parking on the campus of Western State Colorado University.